CasperLabs/stests/docs/generators.md

 - `stests-wg-100 --net X --transfers Y --amount Z`

 Launches a workload generator that will perform a sequence of **wasm-less** on-chain balance transfers.
+Also see default parameters above.

 - `--net`
 	- Network name {type}{id}, e.g. nctl1.